Toolkit blueprint on collaborative interventions

 Recruitment: Ask for help those who know best!

 As this process requires engagement of a very specific group of citizens – farmers – it requires both targeted recruitment and collaboration with local reference persons.
-These are individuals well-known and respected in their community, who also have extensive knowledge and connections, thus being able to help you reach out to a wider number of farmers.
+These are individuals that are well-known and respected in their community, who also have extensive knowledge and connections, thus being able to help you reach out to a wider number of farmers.
 To work with such person, who puts their reputation at stake to support you, requires a lot of trust, which might take time to build.
-As an organiser be ready to travel extensively to meet all the farmers in person.
-Importantly, as participation required extensive effort on the part of farmers, they should be remunerated.
+As an organiser, be ready to travel extensively to meet all the farmers in person.
+Importantly, as participation requires extensive effort on the part of farmers, they should be remunerated.
 For the recruitment of citizens you can use either sortition – if you want to gather a representative group from a given area – or also targeted recruitment – if you want to focus on specific groups of citizens, e.g., those who use local farmers’ market.

 Timing: Are the pollinators out there?